SE2-group4/SE1-project/docs/UI_prototype.md

 <img src="../GUI/EZGas_GUI_web/Homepage_Authenticated_User_(gas_station_reached)_selected_gas_station.png" width="70%">
 <img src="../GUI/EZGas_GUI_mobile/Homepage_Authenticated_User_(gas_station_reached)_selected_gas_station.png" width="25%">

-When an authenticated user reaches the specific chosen gas station, he/she can perform different operations:
+When an authenticated user reaches the specific chosen gas station (within 200m), he/she can perform different operations:
-- he/she can insert a new fuel price connected to that station;
+- he/she can insert a new fuel price connected to that station; (in the mobile version the button is also in the hidden menu on the left (see [10](#10.-Mobile-version-differences)))
 - he/she can vote one of the existing prices.

 If the authenticated user votes a price, the selected price's positive vote is increased by one, while to all the others the negative vote is increased by one.